Forest Recovery: Add backup locations

 - On the General tab, click Edit.

-- Refresh token - the refresh token (or password) associated with the account
+- Refresh token — the refresh token associated with the account.

 - Type — the type of token credentials.

-- Refresh token - the refresh token (or password) associated with the account
+- Password — the password associated with the account.

 - Type — the type of password credentials.